Royal Family Unusual Christmas Traditions

 - The gifts should not be expensive.
 In fact, all the presents should be gag gifts.
 The funnier and the cheaper gifts are better.

-Queen Elizabeth gives her staff gift vouchers and Christmas puddings.
+Queen Elizabeth gives her staff gift vouchers and about 1,500 Christmas puddings.
 Before Christmas, she sends trees grown on her Sandringham Estate to local schools and community churches.

 The Christmas Eve dinner is a black-tie affair.
-The Queen's menus are always written in French for state affairs and family dinners.
-The family has lunch in the Red Drawing Room that is actually pained green.
+The family has lunch in the Red Drawing Room that is actually painted green.
 The menu includes turkey, sausages wrapped in bacon, root vegetables, and brussels sprouts with chestnuts.

 Guests eat foods from blue and white Copeland dinner dishes and drink from crystal stemware engraved with "EllR" that stands for Elizabeth II Regina.